ni/install-systemlink-enterprise/getting-started/configure-authentication.md

 5. \[option\] In _systemlink-values.yaml_, configure the OpenID Connect claim that SystemLink Enterprise will use as the user name for a given user.
 By default this is the "name" property.
 This setting only affects how users are displayed in the UI.

+### Viewing Claims

+You can view claims returned for a particular user by including the "offline_access" scope in the `webserver.oidc.scope` value.
+This grants access to a user's claims at `https://<systemlink-host>/oidc/userinfo`.

 ## [Optional] Proxy Server Configuration

 If the cluster requires a proxy server to access your Open ID Connect authentication provider, provide the following configuration.
 Skip this section if no proxy is required.